(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 The best part of Magical Forest is that every single dollar spent there goes towards supporting services and programs for 3,000 people with disabilities at Opportunity Village.
 While you’re warming yourself with a delicious cup of hot cocoa, you’re also warming your heart by helping others.

-Fun Fact: The Magical Forest was originally started by a local family in their backyard many years ago and was so popular that it grew into the annual event at Opportunity Village.
+Fun Fact: The Magical Forest was originally started by a local family in their backyard many years ago.
+It became so popular that it grew into the annual event at Opportunity Village.

 If you’re looking for a night of laughs in Vegas, you must see a Terry Fator show.
 Terry Fator is a triple threat- stand-up comedian, ventriloquist, and singer.
-During the 2022 holiday season, he’ll bring back his Christmas-themed live show, “A Very Terry Christmas.”
+In 2023, he’s bringing back his Christmas-themed live show, “A Very Terry Christmas.”

 The show celebrates the joy of the holidays by showcasing Terry’s unique talents.
 These talents are brought to life by his puppet friends with their celebrity impersonations of classic songs like “Winter Wonderland” and “White Christmas.”
 You’ll even learn about Terry’s new holiday idea, “Juana,” which is sure to make you laugh.